8ta4/say/README.md

 - Keep your words simple and clear.
 It's like touch-typing for your voice.
 - Consider accent coaching.
 No offense, but Standard American English is the most recognized.
 Yeah, it's accentist.
 - Look into voice training.
 You don't want to lose your voice after a long chat, right?
-- Try to avoid background noise like music or movies.
+- Wear headphones or earphones when you listen to audio.
 - Living alone could be an option... if you're really serious about clean recordings.
 - And if all else fails... well, there's always divorce.